TetrisKid48/wiki_celeb_gen/README.md

 Note: This has only been tested on Windows 10.
 Uses Python 3.9.2

+First, download all of the code.
 Install textgenrnn using pip:
 `pip3 install textgenrnn`
-Run `generate.py` to use the weights already in the repo.
+Run `generate.py` to use the weights (.hdf5 file) already in the repo.
-If the weights are not in the textgenrnn folder of the repo as you read this, install `selenium` and `wikipedia` from pip and run `wikipedia-scrape.py` then run `train.py`.
+If the weights are not in the textgenrnn folder of the repo as you read this, run `train.py`.

+If you want to gather the input.txt yourself, install `selenium` and `wikipedia` using pip, then run `wikipedia-scrape.py`.
+Always make sure that the path in `wikipedia-scrape.py` will save `input.txt` to the same folder as `train.py` before running it.